 They read the latest claim on the side of a food box that espouses, “this food is heart healthy, low-fat, high fiber, rich in antioxidants and organic,” and they don’t question whether or not that food is a good choice for their body.

-Many of those food-like substances are packaged in colorful boxes, and we can’t comprehend what the listed ingredients actually are.
-I like to tell my clients and students that if you cannot pronounce it, chances are you may not be able to digest it either.
+Many of those food-like substances are packaged in colorful boxes and we can’t comprehend what the listed ingredients actually are.
+I like to tell my clients that if you cannot pronounce it, chances are you may not be able to digest it either.

 It’s time to start thinking outside of the food box, and get back to eating real wholesome nourishing food that does not come pre-packaged.

-This is one of main principles I share with my clients and students to help them achieve vibrant health.
+This is one of main principles I share with my clients to help them achieve vibrant health.
 Fresh is always best!

 This doesn’t mean that we can never eat pre-packaged food – it just means to NOT make boxed food your main source of sustenance.
 Wholesome, fresh, local and seasonal ingredients are the ideal when using food as medicine.